-ConnectedGreen, a Dutch landscaping data integrator, provides smart data solutions for landscapers and cities, for insights into soil and plant health associated with workflow support for watering and maintenance.
+ConnectedGreen, a Dutch landscaping data integrator, offers smart data solutions to cities and landscapers.
+These solutions provide valuable insights into soil and plant health, along with workflow support for watering and maintenance.

 “Sensoterra sensors and the ConnectedGreen platform are a super strong combination.
 Just install the probes, log in to ConnectedGreen, and monitor your projects from anywhere”

-ConnectedGreen works together with multiple landscaping companies and is used by almost a third of all municipalities across the Netherlands.
-Projects include the city centers of Zwolle, Tilburg, Amersfoort, and Amsterdam, green walls in office buildings and public places, parks, private properties, and professional sports fields.
+ConnectedGreen collaborates with multiple landscaping companies and serves almost a third of all municipalities in the Netherlands.
+Their projects span city centers like Zwolle, Tilburg, Amersfoort, and Amsterdam, encompassing green walls in office buildings, public spaces, parks, private properties, and professional sports fields.

-- A reduction of tree/plant illness or mortality, and replacement costs
+- Reduction of tree/plant illness or mortality, leading to lower replacement costs.

 Positive impact on society, environment, and local communities

-- City or landscapers install sensors in irrigated parks, medians, and public sports fields
+- City or landscapers can easily install sensors in irrigated parks, medians, and public sports fields.

 - Healthy urban greenspaces and a significant reduction in wasted water

 “With Sensoterra sensors we can see at a glance which projects need immediate attention.”